Why Are My Periods 2 Weeks Apart? | Clear Cycle Clues

 The Role of Birth Control Methods

-Hormonal contraceptives such as pills, patches, or IUDs alter natural hormone levels intentionally.
+Hormonal contraceptives such as pills, patches, implants, injections, or IUDs alter natural hormone levels intentionally.
 Sometimes breakthrough bleeding occurs between periods—this might mimic having periods two weeks apart but isn’t a true cycle change.

-If you recently started or stopped birth control and notice shorter intervals between bleedings, this could be why.
+If you recently started, stopped, missed doses of, or switched birth control and notice shorter intervals between bleedings, this could be why.

 The Difference Between Spotting and True Periods